 If you want to enjoy your holiday leftovers, be sure you wash them down with a glass of water.
 Also, limit how you consume each day.
 Be sure you’re taking the time to brush your teeth for two minutes twice a day.
 We also urge our patients to floss nightly before bed and make time to see us every six months for a checkup and cleaning.
 If you have any questions about staying cavity-free after the holiday season, then contact our team today.

 Do You Need a Cleaning?

 We want to help you enjoy a healthy and bright smile this year.
 For more information, schedule a consultation with your dentist by calling Dr. Newman’s office in Tucson, AZ, today at 520-296-5439.
-We’re conveniently located inside the Colonial Verde Dental building, and proudly welcome the residents of all surrounding communities.
+We’re conveniently located inside the Grant Road Professional Plaza, and proudly welcome the residents of all surrounding communities.